thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

-to be put at the disposal of the corporates for investment, and the rich in general for building nice big nests for themselves.
-Special economic zones
+to be put at the disposal of the corporates for investment, and the rich in general for building nice big nests for themselves. _Special Economic Zones_
-(SEZs), which are not factory sites but nice and spacious townships, are being sanctioned left, right and centre, and industrialists who ask for land are being given huge tracts without asking why
+(_SEZs_) --- which are not factory sites but nice and spacious townships --- are being sanctioned left, right and centre, and industrialists who ask for land are being given huge tracts without asking why